Tag: interconnected smoke alarm

 Smoke Alarm Safety Considerations And New Testing Protocols

 Safety is a crucial aspect of the standard.
 As new fire risks are identified and existing ones are better understood, the standard has been updated to address these concerns.
-Clearer guidelines for the safe usage of smoke alarms and associated testing protocols have been provided.
+Clearer guidelines for the safe usage of interconnected smoke alarms and associated testing protocols have been provided.

 Harmonization With International Smoke Alarm Standards